opengeospatial/MetOceanDWG/MetOceanDWG Projects/Authority Codes for CRS/Pole rotation.md

 and above names are not in the list of permitted axis names.

+### XML definition files
+Two components could be subject to OGC standardisation and are provided as GML files:

+* [PoleRotation.xml](PoleRotation.xml) defines the operation method described in this page.
+* [RotatedCS.xml](RotatedCS.xml) defines the ellipsoidal coordinate system described above.

+Above are only components, not fully defined CRS.
+While above components could be used for any CRS based on rotated pole, a fully CRS can only be specific to a particular meteorological model (or other application).
+The next section gives an example.

 # Example with COSMO meteorological model
 The [RotatedPole.xml](RotatedPole.xml) file gives an example of CRS definition in GML.